YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Surgeon involvement matters because the recipient area design is not a minor step.
 The person who creates the openings controls direction, angle, depth, spacing, and density.
 These decisions influence both growth and surface appearance.

-I also believe a good clinic should document the skin before surgery.
-A patient with previous acne scarring, psoriasis, seborrheic dermatitis, folliculitis history, thick scar tendency, or previous surgery may not heal exactly like a patient with calm skin.
+Skin condition should also be documented before surgery.
+A patient with previous acne scarring, recent isotretinoin use, psoriasis, seborrheic dermatitis, folliculitis history, thick scar tendency, or previous surgery may not heal exactly like a patient with settled, non-inflamed skin.
 The plan should respect that difference.

 How should I decide what to do next?

-Then I look at symptoms.
+Then symptoms guide the urgency.
 No pain, no heat, no pus, and gradual improvement are usually reassuring.
 Pain, heat, pus, spreading redness, black scabbing, or worsening swelling should lead to urgent contact with the clinic or a qualified doctor.

-I do not want the patient trying to repair the problem alone.
+The patient should not try to repair the problem alone.
 Deep squeezing, digging at the skin, aggressive massage, or random advice can make a healing scalp worse.
 If you are far from the clinic, send clear photos from the front, both sides, top, and close distance under steady light.
 Add the surgery date, graft number, medications, washing routine, symptoms, and whether the raised area is improving or worsening.

-If the answer still feels vague, arrange an in person examination with a qualified doctor.
+If the answer still feels vague, arrange an in-person examination with a qualified doctor.
 A raised texture problem cannot always be solved through messages.
-Sometimes the honest answer requires touch, magnification, and direct inspection of the skin.
+Sometimes the responsible answer requires touch, magnification, and direct inspection of the skin.

-As a hair transplant surgeon, my view is calm but direct.
 Small bumps can be part of healing, but persistent ridges deserve respect.
-The patient should not panic, but he should not be brushed aside either.
+The patient should not panic, but they should not be brushed aside either.

-The best outcome comes from early clarity.
-If the issue is mild, the patient can stop overchecking and heal with confidence.
+Early clarity gives the best chance of making the right decision.
+If the issue is mild, the patient can stop overchecking and let the scalp heal.
 If the issue needs treatment, early action is better than months of guessing.
-If the issue is technical, the future plan should protect the donor area, the recipient area, and the patient’s long term natural result.
+If the issue is technical, the future plan should protect the donor area, the recipient area, and the patient’s long-term natural result.